 I.C.C. meetings are also held on Fridays at 10:00am in the ASG Conference Room, I4-409 A/B.

-Please keep these times open and become part of your Student Government!
+Please keep these times open and become part of your Student Government and campus life!
 We need leaders, planners, recorders, and student representatives.
 We offer experience in student governance, advocacy and opportunities for you to express your ideas.

 Members of the ASG can be located in I4-409.
 The office phone number is 619-388-2903.
 While they try to be open Monday to Thursday from 8:00 am until 6:00 pm and Friday from 8:00 am until 12:00 pm, please keep in mind, that like you, they are students first and education is the highest priority.
 If you stop by and the gate is closed, please visit the Student Affairs Office next door in I4-408 and they will be happy to assist you.